-If you are a teacher hoping to incorporate more literary texts in your curriculum, this section is designed for you!
+If you are a teacher hoping to incorporate more Chinese literary texts in your curriculum (in translation or in language lessons), this section is designed for you!

-To get you started, why not consider setting up a school bookclub of Chinese literature in translation?
+If you want to get involved further, and contribute to your school library resources (for free), then consider setting up a school bookclub of Chinese literature in translation.
 The reviews have started coming in – both in written and video form – and it’s been great to see the discussions and read the responses.

-In partnership with the Mandarin Teachers Network based at the Confucius Institute of the Institute of Education, London, we are developing a network of teaching ambassadors, and tailored teaching materials to suit the various secondary school curricula.
-If you’re a teacher or PGCE student who would like to get involved, please contact us at email@example.com.
+In partnership with the Mandarin Teachers Network based at the Confucius Institute of the Institute of Education, London, we have a network of teaching ambassadors, who, led by Advisory Board member Dr Theresa Munford, are developing tailored teaching materials to suit the various secondary school curricula.
+If you’re a teacher or PGCE student who would like to get involved in this project, please contact us at email@example.com.

 In 2018 we held our first children’s translation competition, open to all students in secondary education.
 For details of our winners see the competition page.
 The winning entry, a bilingual edition of a picture book by Meng Yanan 孟亚楠, entitled 中秋节快乐, will be published by Balestier Press in time for Mid-Autumn Festival this year.
 Why not consider ordering it for your library and inspire your pupils — if a Y12 pupil in London can become a published translator after 5 years of Chinese study, who knows what your students can achieve?!